umapalam/Frontend_Coin_Tracker_App/README.md

 # Coin_Tracker_App_Frontend

 Coin Tracker Application allows user to discover and find information about thier favourite crypto currency.
 Upon signup and login, users can search for the latest price/usd, markep cap, 24 hour trading volume on a click of a button.
-User can also track thier favourite cryptcurrency.
+User can also track their favourite cryptcurrency.

 Front End Technologies used:
 React, CSS, Skeleton Framework, Heroku